 There are only three groups of coastal bottlenose dolphins in mainland France (8 in Europe): two in Iroise and one in the Normand-Breton Gulf.
 A 4th group that lived in the Arcachon basin disappeared in 2001.

 Knowing the dynamics of these groups is fundamental to considering their conservation.
-It is particularly necessary to be able to estimate the genetic diversity within a group.
-It is also fundamental to identify exchanges between relatively rare coastal groups and oceanic groups which are more abundant in terms of numbers.
-Current monitoring facilitates the estimation of numbers and the analysis of social interactions but does not allow any genetic characterization of this type.
+It is particularly necessary to be able to estimate the genetic diversity within each group.
+It is also fundamental to identify gene flows between relatively rare coastal groups and oceanic groups which are more abundant in terms of numbers of animals.
+Current monitoring based on photo-identification facilitates the estimation of numbers of individuals per group and the analysis of social interactions but does not allow any genetic characterization of this type.

-We therefore do not know if these groups are family or matriarchal groups, nor if individual dolphins move between the groups or gene flows:
+We therefore do not know if these groups are family groups, possibly matriarchal, nor if individual dolphins move between the groups or if gene flows exist:

 - between Iroise coastal groups and English coastal groups,